Separable Pseudo-reductive Bands with Applications to Rational Points: Introduction

 \subsection{The Main Result and Proof}

-Let $k$ be a global field.
+Let $k$ be a global function field.
 The following theorem is the~main result of this paper, whose proof crucially depends on the above lemma.

 \begin{thm} Let $G$ be an affine algebraic group which is an extension of a pseudo-reductive group by a split unipotent group.
-Suppose that $X$ is a homogeneous space of $G$ such that the geometric stabilizer $\Hb$ is smooth and connected.
-Then the Brauer-Manin obstruction given by $\Be(X)$ is the only obstruction to the Hasse principle on $X$. \end{thm}
+Suppose that $X$ is a homogeneous space of $G$ whose geometric stabilizer $\Hb$ (defined over a finite separable extension $K'/k$) is smooth and connected.
+Then: \begin{enumerate}[a)] \item The Brauer-Manin obstruction given by $\Be(X)$ is the only obstruction to the Hasse principle on $X$. \item For any finite set $S\in\Omega$ of places of $k$, the Brauer-Manin obstruction given by $\Be_S(X)$ is the only obstruction to weak approximation on $X$ with respect to $S$.
+More precisely,~if~$X(\mathbf A)\neq\varnothing$, then the equality $\overline{X(k)} = X(k_S)^{\Be_S}$ holds. \end{enumerate} \end{thm}

-The remainder of this section will be devoted to the proof of this theorem.
-We present two large reduction steps, before solving the remaining case:
+The remainder of this section will be devoted to the proof of Theorem \ref{thmmainbmobs}.
+We first present large reduction steps in the following two propositions, then prove statement (a).
+After that, we will be able to suppose in the proof of (b) that there exists an equivariant map $G\rightarrow X$ and then finish through a series of lemmas on approximation.
+Note that, as we have discussed in Definition \ref{defbm}, statement (a) is merely the case $S = \varnothing$ of statement (b).
+Nevertheless,~it~is~still instructive to separate them because the proof of (a) is the place in which it is essential to use the theory of bands, via Lemma \ref{lemphslift}.
+In comparison, the proof of (b) for $S\neq\varnothing$ is longer,~but slightly more self-contained since it does not include any more references to bands.

 \begin{prop} In the proof of Theorem \ref{thmmainbmobs} we may assume that $G$ is an extension of a commutative affine algebraic group $C$ by a smooth affine algebraic group $D$ such that: \begin{itemize} \item Any \'etale $k$-form $D'$ of $D$ satisfies $\mathrm{H}^1(k,D') = 1$ \item Let $A$ be a commutative pseudo-reductive group over $k$.
 For any \'etale $k$-form $G'$ of $G\times A$, there exists a unique subgroup $D'$ of $G'$ such that any isomorphism $G'_{k_s}\simeq (G\times A)_{k_s}$ of algebraic groups over $k_s$ restricts to an isomorphism $D'_{k_s}\simeq D_{k_s}$ \end{itemize} \end{prop} \begin{prf} By assumption, $G$ is an extension of a pseudo-reductive group $Q$ by a split unipotent group $U$.
 By Corollary \ref{corstrpsredetforms}, there is a surjection of pseudo-reductive groups $\widetilde{Q}\twoheadrightarrow Q$ with smooth connected kernel, where $\widetilde{Q} = D_0\rtimes C$ for a commutative pseudo-reductive group $C$ and a smooth group $D_0$, such that each $k$-form $D'_0$ of $D_0$ satisfies $\mathrm{H}^1(k,D'_0) = 1$.
 Furthermore, if $A$ is a commutative pseudo-reductive group over $k$, then for any \'etale $k$-form $\widetilde{Q}'$ of $\widetilde{Q}\times A$, then there exists a unique subgroup $D'_0$ of $\widetilde{Q}'$ such that any isomorphism $\widetilde{Q}'_{k_s}\simeq (\widetilde{Q}\times A)_{k_s}$~of~algebraic groups over $k_s$ restricts to an isomorphism $D'_{0,\,k_s}\simeq D_{0,\,k_s}$.